Why Students Hate Math: Solve the “I Hate Math” Problem

 - How do we keep students engaged?

-- How can learning through discovery solidify math concepts?
+- How can learning through discovery help students with math?

-- How do we get them to embrace the struggle?
+- How do we go from “I hate math” to embracing the struggle?

 Students tend to be more invested in learning when the concepts can be connected to something they care about.
-Your lesson doesn’t need to be solely based off of students exact interest, but I recommend throwing in a couple examples or activities that they would recognize and want to engage with.
+Your lesson doesn’t need to be solely based on students’ exact interests, but I recommend throwing in a couple of examples or activities that they would recognize and want to engage with.

 - Social Media

 All of these topics listed have one thing in common: STEM.
+STEM education connects these real-world topics, hobbies, or careers to various classroom subjects.
+Students are exposed to how math influences music production, flying across the Atlantic or simply sharing a photo online.
 Although these topics are great starting points for planning lessons, garnering interest does nothing if the content isn’t engaging for students.

+The lack of engagement with mathematical concepts is another factor that influences why students hate math.
 After introducing the topic area, getting students to interact with the material is the hardest part.
 When I was teaching, I found that the best way to keep my students focused was to really get to know them, so that I could make my lessons worthwhile.
+It is important to bring those real-world topics to a level that drives student interests and asks students to consider many different answers.

-How can learning through discovery solidify math concepts?
+Step 3: How can learning through discovery help students with math?

 The best part about watching students struggle and work through a math concept is to see their creativity and hear their discoveries.
 Each student learns differently, and there isn’t one way to teach math, so we should let students discover what works best for them.

-Students can do this through project-based learning.
+In my own experiences, project-based learning (PBL) can help shift a students’ relationship with math.
 PBL is where students work on a project that engages them in solving real-world problems or answer complex questions.
 Encourage students to pick a topic that is interesting to them, so that they are excited to find the best solution.
 Here are some ideas that I’ve seen:

 - Rides at the amusement park